 Dylan Gordon of HustlerSource explains, “Setting up an affiliate program for your business only has a few downsides – the potential of affiliates giving your business a bad reputation by spamming, and having to bring on an affiliate manager to help prevent this.
 [But] if you create a thorough review process, you’ll be able to weed out most of the affiliates who are going to spam, so that’s something I’d recommend to make this entire system smoother.”

 Christine Yaged of FinanceBuzz explains, “Some marketers are bad apples who seek to take advantage of those new to affiliate marketing.
 The good news is that there are quality platforms, like Referral Rock, that can not only assist beginners in getting started and areas to look out for, but can also be an active support system to help you grow your affiliate program over time.”

 Affiliates often need to be screened before approval

 Ilir Salihi of FreedomRep.com asserts, “There is little barrier to entry for one to become an affiliate marketer.
 Anyone could become an affiliate, for better or for worse.
 Businesses must not only attract and motivate affiliates, but they also need a way of qualifying these people to ensure they recruit a team of professionals.
-Businesses need to actively oversee the marketing efforts of their affiliates.
-Affiliates must be compliant with the FTC and terms outlined in the company’s affiliate agreement.”
+Your business needs to actively oversee the marketing efforts of its affiliates.
+Affiliates must be compliant with the FTC and terms outlined in your company’s affiliate agreement.”